uckkla/audio-scheduler/README.md

 ## Overview
 This project is an audio scheduler application that allows users to schedule and play audio files at specified times.
-It currently supports local MP3 files, but will later work for YouTube links as well.
+It currently supports both local MP3 files and YouTube links.

 ![image](https://github.com/uckkla/audio-scheduler/assets/135323891/1b6eb83a-676f-472e-adac-fa580390dae7)